 ASBURY PARK, NJ

 Founded in 1887, Asbury Park was once one of the Northeast's most popular seaside resorts.
 In the early to mid 1900s, Asbury Park was resilient, rebuilding entire sections of the beachfront after surviving devastating fires and hurricanes.

-This beachfront has yet to fully recover from a decline that started in the later half of the twentieth century.
+This beachfront has only recently fully recovered from a decline that started in the later half of the twentieth century.
 There were race riots in the summer of 1970, and by the 80s and 90s, Asbury Park was better known for corrupt politicians and improper land deals than for summer fun.
 Downtown, even the Asbury Park Press moved away.

 As late as 2000, many of the picturesque structures from Asbury Park's long history remained standing.
 Though boarded up or falling apart, they gave visitors a hint at her once grand past.
-One by one, almost all of these buildings were torn down to make way for new construction largely devoid of any of the charm, the appeal or the ability to draw visitors that the buildings they are replacing had.
+One by one, almost all of these buildings were torn down.

 Today, a new boardwalk is in place, and new restaurants and shops have opened.
-Although mini golf and the Swan Boats have returned to Asbury Park, visitors looking to wax nostalgic about childhoods spent riding the Carousels and Ferris Wheel are disappointed to find these Jersey shore attractions are long gone.
+Although mini golf and the Swan Boats have returned to Asbury Park, visitors looking to wax nostalgic about childhoods spent riding the Carousels and Ferris Wheel might be disappointed to find these Jersey shore attractions are long gone.

 The purpose of this site is to live as a place that might spark a memory for someone who spent their childhood summers in Asbury Park during her glory days, and to give those who never got that opportunity a glimpse into what they missed.